»

 Tips for making it work

 In my own journey, I used a combination of things to fill the gaps for a while.
-I started out on the side, then as I ventured out more, I did bridge consulting work on the side.
-I gradually tapered off the bridge consulting while growing my coaching business. [more about what got me through the transition]
+I started doing a little marketing consulting on the side of a job.
+Then as I ventured out more, I left the job (which took a lot of courage and support for me).

 Bottom Line